ZsgsDesign/NOJ/README.md

 CentOS will be recommended for hosting NOJ, but all major operating systems are theoretically supported.

-Till now, NOJ have been successfully deploied to the following systems:
+Till now, NOJ have been successfully deployed to the following systems:

 - Ubuntu 16.04.3 LTS
 - CentOS Linux release 7.6.1810 (Core)